Art & CultureArt & Culture

 Where: Palazzo Dei Musei – Largo Porta Sant’Agostino, 337 | Modena

-Inside the eighteenth-century Museum Palace (Palazzo Dei Musei) are some of the most important cultural and conservative institutions of the city.
-The Archaeological and Ethnological Museum, for instance, collects along its exhibition itinerary some important material testimonies from the Modena area dating back between the Palaeolithic and the Middle Ages and an ethnological section with artifacts. from all over the world.
+The Archaeological and Ethnological Museum, for instance, collects some important material testimonies from the Modena area dating back to the period between the Palaeolithic and the Middle Ages, as well as an ethnological section with artifacts from all over the world.

 The Estense Lapidary Museum